code-423n4/2022-12-forgeries-findings/report.md

 - Arithmetic
 - Gas use

-Further information regarding the severity criteria referenced throughout the submission review process, please refer to the documentation provided on [the C4 website](https://code4rena.com).
+For more information regarding the severity criteria referenced throughout the submission review process, please refer to the documentation provided on [the C4 website](https://code4rena.com), specifically our section on [Severity Categorization](https://docs.code4rena.com/awarding/judging-criteria/severity-categorization).

 # High Risk Findings (2)
 ## [[H-01] Admin does not have to wait to call `lastResortTimelockOwnerClaimNFT()`](https://github.com/code-423n4/2022-12-forgeries-findings/issues/146)